saianish03/AI-Integrated-IoT-Assignments/SE20UARI130-Omniverse/README.md

-## 3D Assets for NVIDIA OMNIVERSE - Exported from Blender as a USD file
+## 3D Assets and Environment for NVIDIA OMNIVERSE

+- Exported from the 3D assets from Blender as a USD file which can be used in Nvidia Omniverse